 Strategies for Starting at Disney California Adventure

 If we plan to ride Star Wars: Rise of the Resistance at Disneyland later, we either book an individual Lightning Lane or (to save money) we save it for the last hour of the ride's opening for the shortest wait.
-At about 11 a.m., we book our first Genie+ Lighting Lane for Disneyland Park and set an alarm to book the next one at 1 p.m.
+A few hours before we hop, we book our first Genie+ Lighting Lane for Disneyland Park and set an alarm to book the next one two hours later.
+We can modify our time if we decide to hop later and that does not affect any two-hour eligibility windows.
 We eat dinner early so we are ready to hop in place for the nighttime entertainment such as parades, fireworks and Fantasmic!.
+We try to join the Mickey and Minnie's Runaway Railway virtual queue at 1 p.m.

 Frequently Asked Questions About Park Hopping at Disneyland Resort